Helderburg Quick Answers

 I find my Defenders in warm and dry climates.
 The restored Defenders have no rust at all since it was a frame off restoration and everything that had any rust was removed and replaced.
 In the restoration process we make all the updates to prevent any rust or corrosion in the future.

-I also do not drive the restored Defenders once the roads have been salted.
+I also do not drive the restored Defenders once the roads that have been salted.
 I have Defenders that are for that time of year.
 You will also see in the descriptions I will tell you if there’s any corrosion, paint bubbles or rust.

 Importing a Land Rover Defender